 They have been conditioned to think that whenever they do something bad, they receive a punishment.
 So, in their minds, the inverse must also be true—that when something bad happens, it’s because of them.

-Childhood trauma can cause you to internalize feelings of shame and low self-worth.
-You may begin to subconsciously look for confirmation on this new belief—in this case, it would be the belief that you are the cause of your parents’ conflict, and therefore not worthy of love.
+Therefore childhood trauma can cause you to internalize feelings of shame and low self-worth.
+You may begin to subconsciously look for confirmation on this new belief.
+In this case, it would be the belief that you are the cause of your parents’ conflict, and therefore not worthy of love.

-Regardless of when you experience trauma, the root cause and effects are essentially the same; these negative emotions are imprinted in your subconscious, creating dysfunctional patterns of thinking and behaviour which limit your life.
+Regardless of when you experience trauma, the root cause and effects are essentially the same.
+These negative emotions are imprinted in your subconscious, creating dysfunctional patterns of thinking and behavior which limit your life.

 Every time your mind perceives a stressful event similar to your trauma, what most people call a “trigger”, it sends a stress signal to your body.

-Because the pain of your trauma was so intense, your mind and body is reminded of it and reacts as though it is happening again; as a protection mechanism, it activates your fight-or-flight response.
+Because the pain of your trauma was so intense, your mind and body is reminded of it and reacts as though it is happening again.
+Consequently, as a protection mechanism, it activates your fight-or-flight response.

-Your heart-rate increases and your stress hormones go up.
-You may feel anxious and panicky, and you may have the tendency to lash out, cry, run away, or fight.
-In extreme cases, you may also pass out.
+Your heart rate increases and your stress hormones go up, So this can result in you feeling feel anxious and panicky.
+You may also have the tendency to lash out, cry, run away, or fight, and in extreme cases pass out.

-Marisa Peer, a renowned therapist with over 30 years of experience who has worked with thousands of clients, believes that this is a completely normal reaction for the mind.
+Marisa Peer, a renowned therapist who has over 30 years of experience having worked with thousands of clients; believes that this is a completely normal reaction for the mind.